TexasInstruments/ot-ti/examples/apps/dmm/rcp_ble_controller/README.md

 ```
 ## 6. Configure BLE on the Linux Host

-Note: Replace the device with the corresponding LP UART port.
-This should be /dev/ttyACM0
+Note: Replace the device with the corresponding XDS110 Port or FTDI port, reference the Sysconfig file for details.
 ```bash
 sudo hciattach /dev/ttyACM0 any 921600
 ```